hgeg/torrentor/README.md

 * There are several design issues on progress panel.
 * Browser playback does not work on mobile devices.
 * No support for displaying files other than video. (e.g. audio, text and images)
-* File conversion is not added yet.
-* Needs subtitle support.

-For the bugs you fount other than those, send your reports and/or to [me](mailto:alicanblbl@gmail.com).
+For the bugs you found other than these, send your reports to [me](mailto:alicanblbl@gmail.com).

-Just triyng sth: rape rape rape rape rape rape rape rape rape